sparsh-ai/recohut/README.md

   * [ ] Data Lake: GCS
   * [ ] Batch processing/Transformations: dbt cloud or DataProc/Spark (transformation pipeline)
   * [ ] Dashboard: Google Data Studio

-## Contact us

-We also provide personal trainings in a batch size of 10.
-There will be a 55-hours hands-on intensive training over zoom and the total price would be $175 (incl. of taxes).
-For any query or concern, contact us on [Whatsapp](https://api.whatsapp.com/send?phone=918384805365&text=Hi%20Sparsh%0AI%20am%20interested%20in%20the%20data%20engineering%20training).